 |$0||Anyone with fun ideas for t-shirts||Creativity, a free graphics program like Inkscape, social media accounts, and an account with TeeSpring, SunFrog, or another t-shirt marketplace|

 Your first option for selling t-shirts online is the simplest of the three.
-Several large t-shirt printing outfits have marketplace-style websites where you can create an account, add your tee designs, then they take it from there.
+Several large t-shirt printing outfits have marketplace-style websites that allow you to create an account and add your tee designs.
+They take it from there.
 When your tee is ordered on their site, they print it and ship it straight to the buyer.
 You’re paid a cut of the profit, which you set when you create your tee.
 With this option, you don’t even need your own website to sell t-shirts online.
-But you will need a way to market your tees, and most sellers turn social media for this.
-Learn more about this t-shirt selling method here.

 Option 2: Sell t-shirts via drop-ship using a print-on-demand vendor

 |$3.99 - $29/mo. for website hosting||Anyone wanting to sell a line of tees from their own website||Creativity, a free graphics program like Inkscape, social media accounts, and an ecommerce platform like Shopify, Etsy, Ecwid for WordPress, or others that integrate with print-on-demand (POD) vendor apps.|